 Impacted classes may be dropped using MyUCLA on or before midnight Friday of the second week of classes with no fee or transcript notation.
 Impacted classes are noted in class information in MyUCLA and the Schedule of Classes.

 After midnight on Friday of week two, students who need to request a drop of an impacted class should consult the instructor and explore academic options other than dropping the class.
 Impacted classes may be dropped after these deadlines only under extraordinary circumstances (such as severe illness).
 To drop an impacted class, students must obtain a Late Impacted Course Drop Petition or Retroactive Drop Petition from their respective counseling unit.

 College of Letters and Science student requests to drop an impacted class are referred by College counseling units to a subcommittee of the Faculty Executive Committee.
 School of Engineering student requests to drop an impacted class are submitted to the Associate Dean.
-If the request is approved, the dropped class notation appears on the student transcript indicating the date and week of the term in which the drop petition was filed.
+If the request is approved, a notation of the date and week in which the drop petition was filed appears on the student transcript.
 A late study-list change fee is assessed.

 Drop a Summer Impacted Class

 Impacted Summer Sessions classes may be dropped using MyUCLA on or before midnight Friday of the first week of classes with no transcript notation.
 (Nonimpacted classes may be dropped through MyUCLA before the final two weeks of instruction.)